-Renting Your Citations from Moz or Yext?
+Renting Your Citations from Moz Local or Yext?
 Take Back Control!

 Those just setting out on their citation-building journeys would be forgiven for thinking that once you’ve paid for a citation, that listing is yours to do with as you wish.